Connecticut Police Have Received Over 1,200 Tips Regarding The Disappearance Of Jennifer Dulos

 “It’s still an active investigation.
 We’re over 1,200 tips at this time.
 It’s a tremendous amount of information to sort through,” he said.

-Fotis went on live television to proclaim his innocence.
+Fotis Dulos went on live television to proclaim his innocence.

 “I just want to tell my children that they’re constantly on my mind and that I love them and I miss them very much,” he said.